Updated July 6, 2023

-	A total autarky or closed economy is when there is no money flow or trade with other countries.
+A total autarky or closed economy is when no money flows or trades with other countries.
 When a nation adopts autarky, it must fulfill its requirements by itself, as it does not export or import its goods/services.
 The production is for domestic use.

 - Autarkies are closed economies that are self-sufficient without any foreign influence.

 - The autarkic nations produce and consume their products without the help of any external sources.